 Graham Young on the corporatization of politics and responses to that phenomenon.

 John Howard said last week that we are all environmentalists now.
 While that may have come as a surprise to some, it shouldn't have.
-Over the past decade there has been a slow but steady… more
+Over the past decade there has been a slow but steady shift going on, not in… more

 John Menadue states,’there is ample evidence that we want to participate if we feel that our views are valued and will be reasonably acted upon.
-Polls show that whilst we… more
+Polls show that whilst we are disillusioned with politicians we still want to be part… more

 Reform principles In Australia, the State level of government is particularly responsive to differences in the circumstances and preferences of, say, North Queensland versus Tasmanian families.
-On the other hand, the Federal Government’s role is… more
+On the other hand, the Federal Government’s role is to ensure that both are… more

 Most citizens remain outside the political system.
 Lyn Carson looks at our unrepresentative democratic system.

 Sally Young takes a critical look at the election debate.